theasci/extendscript-json/README.md

 1. Check them all into the repository.
 1. `git tag -a <version> -m <version>; git push --tags`
 1. `npm publish` to deploy the release to npm.

+# Thanks

+A big thank you to [@douglascrockford](https://github.com/douglascrockford) for making and maintaining this excellent library.